ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 {: #use-logdna}
 {: step}

-IBM Log Analysis with {{site.data.keyword.la_short}} is a co-branded service that you can include as part of your IBM Cloud architecture to add log management capabilities.
-IBM Log Analysis with {{site.data.keyword.la_short}} is operated by {{site.data.keyword.la_short}} in partnership with IBM.
+{{site.data.keyword.la_full_notm}} is a co-branded service that you can include as part of your IBM Cloud architecture to add log management capabilities.
+You can use {{site.data.keyword.la_short}} to manage system and application logs in IBM Cloud.
 [Learn more](https://{DomainName}/docs/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started).

-You can use IBM Log Analysis with {{site.data.keyword.la_short}} to manage system and application logs in IBM Cloud.

 This section of the tutorial goes deep into the IBM logging service.
 You can stop this section at any time and successfully begin the next section.
 {:note}